ramses-organisation/ramses/utils/f90/README.md

 ## Compiling

-To compile, customize the `Makefile` to match your configuration (e.g. your compiler).
+To compile, customize the `Makefile` to match your configuration (e.g. your compiler), then run

+	make

+This will generate the binary files listed bellow.
+To cleanup, run

+	make clean

 ## amr2prof